 Sugar Land reinvents the refinery site that built the town

 This story was one of highs and lows.
 I was proud of my narrative writing, interactive elements and video.
-But I relied too heavily on traditional historical sources so I missed a critical racial component of the story.
+But I relied too heavily on traditional (white) historical sources so I missed a critical component of the story.

 In short, Sugar Land was, from the start, a company town.
-The closure of the sugar refinery marked the start of a new era for the city that would ultimately reshape the industrial site into a multi-use development.
-What I didn’t learn from my interviews with city officials, development officials, neighborhood residents and hours at the library was that the refinery had for decades relied on sugar cane produced with slave labor and then with convict labor, which was the same practice by a different name.
+The closure of the sugar refinery began a new era for the city that would ultimately reshape the industrial site into a multi-use development.
+What I didn’t learn from my interviews with city leaders, development officials, neighborhood residents and hours at the library was that the refinery had for decades relied on sugar cane produced with slave labor and then with convict labor, which was the same practice by a different name.
 The error makes me reluctant to share the story.
 It was a searing reminder to reach out to diverse group of residents, particularly when writing about a community’s history.
 I corrected the record a little (just a little) with a follow-up blog post that included the personal memories of several residents.